uf-mil/mil/docs/software/getting_started.md

 ### Run the setup scripts

-If you are running Ubuntu, and prefer to simply run code directly on your "host" operating system without using Docker, you can run the following scripts from the root of the repository.
+If you are running Ubuntu, and prefer to run code directly on your "host" operating system without using Docker, you can run the following scripts from the root of the repository.